 Virgin claims Eir is in breach of copyright

-Internet and television provider Virgin Media claims rival operator Eir is in breach of copyright by including Virgin’s free-to-air channels on Eir’s new Apple TV 4k set-top box.
+Virgin Media claims rival operator Eir is in breach of copyright by including Virgin’s free-to-air channels on Eir’s new Apple TV 4K set-top box.

 Virgin is seeking an injunction restraining Eir from broadcasting all its free-to-air channels and its own Virgin Media One and Two channels.